k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22_broadway_summary_exercise.md

 * Use a Broadway flow as a population for LU tables in Fabric.
 * Invoke a Broadway flow using an SFTP listener or a Fabric command.

+### Summary Exercise Overview

-Now let’s go to the following exercise which summarizes what you have learnt.
+Now let’s go to the following exercise which summarizes what you have learned.

 In this exercise you will do the following: